FelixAburto/Detection-Engineering/README.md

 <h3>Add "Key Vault Administrator" Role:</h3>

-Next, we need to add the "Key Vault Administrator" role to our user.
-To do this visit your key vault and click the "Access control (IAM)" option.
-Afterwards, click on the "+ Add" option then select "Add role assignment".
-This should take you to the "Add role assignment" configuration page.
-Search for the "Key Vault Administrator" role and select it then click "Next".
-Afterwards click the "+ Select Members" option and select your user account.
-Finally, click on "Review and assign" and this should assign the role to your account.
+Next, we need to assign the "Key Vault Administrator" role to your user.
+To do this, navigate to your key vault and click on the "Access control (IAM)" option.
+Then, click on the "+ Add" button and select "Add role assignment."
+This will take you to the "Add role assignment" configuration page.
+Search for and select the "Key Vault Administrator" role, then click "Next."
+Next, click the "+ Select Members" button and choose your user account.
+Finally, click on "Review and assign" to complete the role assignment.

 <p align="center">
 <img src="https://imgur.com/2mIGkcD.gif" height="100%" width="100%" alt="Detection Engineering Logo Team Ghost"/>